 In fact, the women who had a normal BMI but a high content of body fat were twice as likely to develop estrogen receptor-positive breast cancer than the women who had a normal BMI but low body fat content.

 Steps to Lower Your Risk

 The Woman’s Clinic is dedicated to giving women excellent care in all stages of life.
-The Woman’s Clinic is dedicated to giving women excellent care in all stages of life.
-We provide tips on how to manage your weight through our Healthy Me program.
 It may be time to schedule a mammogram.
-Regular screening and early detection is important for cancer prevention and The Woman’s Clinic is now offering 3D mammography for more detailed results.
+Regular screening and early detection are important for cancer prevention.
+For more detailed results, The Woman’s Clinic is now offering 3D mammography at the Breast Center.
 If you have questions or concerns about your risk for breast cancer, schedule an appointment with us today.